qdrant/landing_page/qdrant-landing/content/documentation/concepts/vectors.md

 ]
 ```

-Majority of the neural networks output dense vectors, so you can use them in Qdrant without any additional processing.
+The majority of neural networks create dense vectors, so you can use them with Qdrant without any additional processing.
-See a list of embedding models that we are sure will work with Qdrant out of the box in the [Embedding Providers](../embeddings/) section.
+Although compatible with most embedding models out there, Qdrant has been tested with the following [verified embedding providers](../embeddings/).

 ### Sparse Vectors

 Sparse vectors are a special type of vectors.
-Mathematically, they are the same as dense vectors, but they have a lot of zeros in them so they are stored in a special format.
+Mathematically, they are the same as dense vectors, but they contain many zeros so they are stored in a special format.

-Sparse vectors in Qdrant don't have a fixed length, as it is dynamically allocated during the vector insertion.
+Sparse vectors in Qdrant don't have a fixed length, as it is dynamically allocated during vector insertion.

 In order to define a sparse vector, you need to provide a list of non-zero elements and their indexes.